 Project Monitoring Committee

-The Project Management Committee has changed its name to the Project Monitoring Committee.
+The Project Monitoring Committee has changed its name to the Project Monitoring Committee.
 The initials and role will remain the same: Project Monitors (PMs) will monitor, encourage, and track progress on projects.
 They’ll still be the person on the team who maintains a big-picture view, has an eye towards adherence to PSA policies, and helps submitting authors anticipate and overcome issues.
 The new name captures this role better, and makes more clear that the PM isn’t responsible for making progress on a project or leading a project.

 T-Shirts and Stickers

 We are selling PSA t-shirts and stickers.
 You can reply to this email with order details (sizes and quantities) and address and we will ship to you.
 Short sleeve shirts are $15, long-sleeve shirts are $20, and stickers are $5.
 You can see pictures of each here.

 The PSA has been presented or mentioned in many recent presentations, workshops, and blogposts.
 Pictured above are Neil Lewis Jr. (Assistant Director of Funding), Jess Flake (Assistant Director of Methods), and Hans IJzerman (Associate Director) in Estonia where they are providing open science training at the Empirical Methods in Cognitive Linguistics meeting.
 Here are more links to other pictures and articles from twitter.

 - Several members of the PSA have started a MetaResearch Hub.
 Anyone interested in meta-research should check it out.
 You can join a project or share your ideas to find collaborators: bit.do/MetaResearchHub